tabin9/nextJS-FrontEndProject/README.md

     applications.
 Next.js simplifies the development of React applications by providing various features and optimizations out of the box.

-## Video 1: Introduction, App Structure and Routing Basics
+## Section 1: Introduction, App Structure and Routing Basics

 ### Creating Next App: